Blockchain Type: Public, Decentralized, UTXO based, Multi-Algorithm Proof-of-Work

 Coin Emission Modulation: CEM v0.1

-Bitmark v0.9.7.0 introduced Coin Emission Modulation, (CEM v0.1) which modulates on 1/2 the mining subsidy (block reward) by proportioning that half with the ratio of current hashrate to peak hashrate, which is the highest hashrate seen during the past year.
+Bitmark v0.9.7.0 introduced Coin Emission Modulation, (CEM v0.1) which varies the block reward on 1/2 the nominal mining subsidy (block reward) by proportioning that half with the ratio of current hashrate to peak hashrate, which is the highest hashrate seen during the past year.
 The ratio, current_ht /peak_hr is called the subsidy scale factor (SSF).

 In CEM v0.1, the Subsidy Scale Factor (SSF) applies to 50% of the block reward; on the proposed CEM v0.2: SSF affects up to 80% of the block reward.